I've been an avid outdoorsman since my early teens, and my passion for adventure led me to

 At the Training Academy the duties of 'Drill Instructor' included teaching

-Drill & Ceremony, Daily Physical Training, Uniform & appearance, Hands-on classroom instruction & various components of Security and Programming in a correctional setting.
+Drill & Ceremony, Daily Physical Training, Uniform & appearance, and Hands-on classroom instruction to include various components of Security and Programming in a correctional setting.

 The Drill Instructor was responsible for running a highly regimented program instilling discipline & teamwork within the recruits in their charge.